tim-hardcastle/Pipefish/README.md

 #0 →
 ```

+## Note on the hub

 Let's talk about what's happening here.
-The "hub", the housekeeping part of Charm (see [here](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-charm-hub.md) for more information), has run the script and given the resulting service the name `#0`, since we didn't name it ourselves.
+The "hub", the development front-end of Charm (see the document [*The Charm hub*](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-charm-hub.md) for more information), has run the script and given the resulting service the name `#0`, since we didn't name it ourselves.
 Running the script has created the variables and intitialized them.
 We can then access them through the REPL, or, to be pedantic, through the REPL of service `#0`.

 This is how a Charm service generally works.
 Charm is a REPL-oriented language: a Charm script doesn't necessarily have to *do* anything.
 It *can*, as in the `Hello world!` example above, but it doesn't have to and it is anticipated that for many normal uses of the language it won't.
 Rather, the script permits the end-user to do things in the REPL: in this case allowing them to access and set the variables `x` and `h`.